 Dr. Murphy makes educating her patients a priority, compassionately answering any questions they may have regarding their eye health and their vision.
 She also shares her passion for vision science with others through her widely published articles.

 Dr. Murphy currently serves as a Contributing Editor to Review of Optometry and 20/20, two highly respected optometric trade magazines, and her articles have also been featured in Scientific American magazine’s guest blog, Huffington Post Science, Scientopia, Review of Optometric Business and SunVision.

 In 2013, she was honored with the New York State Optometric Association Communications Award for her efforts to educate the public and eye care professionals on the wonders of the “science hidden in plain sight.”

 When Dr. Murphy isn’t writing articles or seeing patients, she loves spending time with her husband and their triplet children.
 They enjoy swimming, boating on the Great South Bay and visiting her hometown in Upstate New York.

-Dr. Murphy is excited to now be practicing in the heart of Babylon Village at the practice of Dr. Aleksandra Wianecka.
+Dr. Murphy is excited to now be practicing at Mid Island Eye Physicians and Surgeons in Bethpage, NY.
 Schedule an appointment or stop by to see her today!

 Or if you have any questions, comments or inquiries, or if you would like to find out more about my freelance writing services, feel free to Contact Me.
 I look forward to showing you all of the amazing Science Hidden in Plain Sight!